holochain/mapOnHolochain/README.md

 * the formal part is this github repository.
 Formal communications include tools like issue trackers, kanban tools, getFlow, etc.
   * currently *ideas for a plan* which is the project that mapOnHolochain uses only integrates with github
 * the informal part is a great big diagram of all the ideas that people have come up with so far.
   * mapOnHolochain is a collaboration tool.
-Anyone can add ideas anywhere they like on the current map, and the holochain project will work to try and synthesise those ideas into something that makes sense.
-There is no formal procedure for this, just as there is no formal procedure for any discussion between people.
-However any protocols can be agreed between people as the project matures.
+Anyone can add ideas anywhere they like on the current map, and then a core team works to synthesize those ideas into a holistic view of the space.
+There is no set, formal procedure for the synthesis, just as there is no formal procedure in general terms, for "discussion between people".
+However moving forward, protocols may well be agreed as the project matures.

 ## Helping out - adding and discussing ideas
   * the web interface for mapOnHolochain is here: http://map.holohackers.org/